-STI offers special supportive services for a wide variety of nontraditional students.
+STI offers special targeted services for a wide variety of nontraditional students.
+An advisor is available to assist eligible individuals in selecting a program of study, applying for financial assistance, locating childcare, and networking with community resources.
+Support groups and workshops are also available.
 Students considered nontraditional fit into one of the following categories:

-- individuals in training programs that are nontraditional for their gender (25% or less of the individuals working in that field are of their same gender);
+- Individuals in training programs that are nontraditional for their gender (25% or less of the individuals working in that field are of their same gender);

-- 2. single parents;
+- 2. Single parents;

-- 3. single pregnant women;
+- 3. Single pregnant women;

-- 4. displaced homemakers;
+- 4. Displaced homemakers;

-- 5. dislocated workers;
+- 5. Dislocated workers;

-- 6. students not coming directly out of high school;
+- 6. Students not coming directly out of high school;

-- 7. individuals unsure of their career direction.
+- 7. Individuals unsure of their career direction.